tectonicus/tectonicus/README.md

 1. [Download the latest version of Tectonicus](https://github.com/tectonicus/tectonicus/releases)
 2. [Create an XML configuration file](https://github.com/tectonicus/tectonicus/wiki/Creating-a-Tectonicus-config-file)
 3. Run Tectonicus from the command line:
-	`java -jar Tectonicus-2.30.jar -c myconfig.xml`
+	`java -jar Tectonicus-2.30.1.jar -c myconfig.xml`

-Tectonicus generates a large amount of images which can use a significant amount of hard drive space depending on your world size.
+Tectonicus generates a large amount of images which can use a significant amount of hard drive space (gigabytes) depending on your world size.
 This can be reduced by setting imageFormat to webp or jpg, and also by utilising closestZoomSize in the Map node.

 While the first Tectonicus run can be time-consuming, subsequent runs with the same options will be significantly quicker due to Tectonicus only rendering changed tiles.